JaegerMaster/Overdrive-Tagger-Libbyfetch-/README.md

 5. Run `python3 OD_tagger_V2.py <URL>`

-It will tag the files with
+It will tag the files with:

   Album

   Author